NICMx/Jool/en/usr-flags-global.md

 To fix the FTP/EPSV problem, you would remove Destination port from `F`.
 This would force all connections involving the same nodes to be masked similarly.

-Unfortunately, `--f-args` can only be entered via its decimal representation.
+Unfortunately, `f-args` can only be entered via its decimal representation.
 This is possible:

-	$ jool --f-args 10
+	$ jool global update f-args 10

 While this is not:

-	$ jool --f-args 0b1010
+	$ jool global update f-args 0b1010

-### `--handle-rst-during-fin-rcv`
+### `handle-rst-during-fin-rcv`

 - Type: Boolean
 - Default: OFF